Knowing the basic terms of employment contract in Vietnam is indeed important.

 - Employees working for hourly, daily or weekly wages must be paid after the working hour, day or week.
-They can also be paid in a lump sum of wages, as long as a lump sum is made once every 15 days at least.
+Employers can also pay them in a lump sum of wages, as long as a lump sum is made once every 15 days at least.

-- Employees working for monthly wages must be paid once a month or every half month.
+- Employees working for monthly wages should receive wage payment once a month or every half month.

 Minimum wages in Vietnam

 According to Decree no 90/2019/ND/CP issued by the Government, from 2020, minimum wages in different regions are:

 |Region I (urban Hanoi and Ho Chi Minh City and other urban developed areas)||4,420,000 VND (around 190 USD)|

 |Region II (rural Hanoi and Ho Chi Minh City and other less developed areas)||3,920,000 VND (around 169 USD)|